zugaldia/scripts/README.md

   --name NAME  the name of the created symlink
 ```

-For example, this creates a link to `ln_plus.py` into `/usr/local/bin` from this folder:
+For example, this creates a link to `ln_plus.py` into `/usr/local/bin` from this folder
+(this what we actually use in https://github.com/zugaldia/scripts/blob/master/Makefile).

 ```
 $ ./ln_plus.py --from /usr/local/bin --to ln_plus.py